Waterside (building): Composition

 Nonie Niesewand of The Independent wrote that the site is roughly as big as Regent's Park and that Waterside itself is "the size of a small town" and that it was an attempt by the airline to have a more international and less formal image.

 The building includes six sections backing onto a 175 m glazed atrium street; each section represents a continent served by British Airways.
 Each section has a different theme based on the continent.
 For instance, Cherry trees are planted in the Asia-themed section, Eucalyptus trees are planted in the Australia-themed section, Birch saplings were planted in the Europe section, and Hardwood saplings are planted in the North America-themed section.
 Nonie Niesewand of The Independent said that the head office site is "the size of a small town, but on a site as big as Regent's Park".
 The building was nicknamed "Ayling Island", after BA chief executive Bob Ayling, by local taxi drivers.

 The design includes comprising six limestone-clad four-storey horseshoe-shaped sections which all back on to an internal 'street' that runs inside an atrium.
 The street is paved in granite slabs and cobblestones, has bridges which cross it overhead, linking the individual buildings, and is looked over by balconies which lead off the bridges.

 The street houses a health centre, hairdressing and beauty salon, travel centre, Sainsbury's supermarket, restaurants and cafés and a 400-seater auditorium.
 Jeremy Myerson, author of "After modernism: the contemporary office environment", wrote that the design of Waterside was intended to "both facilitate a change in the way BA staff behave at work and to support a more customer-led culture".

 The 9000 m2 gross internal area is mostly open plan offices; no personal space is assigned, although enclosed areas are available for meetings and study.
-(Although initially no personal places were assigned, in practice, departments have specific locations in the buildings with seat allocations, the overwhelming majority of people sit at the same desks everyday and those desks, and the surroundings, contain their personal ephemera just as in any conventional office.
+(Although initially no personal places were assigned, in practice, departments have specific locations in the buildings with seat allocations, the overwhelming majority of people sit at the same desks every day and those desks, and the surroundings, contain their personal ephemera just as in any conventional office.
 "Hot Desks" - those specifically not allocated for an individual - are infrequent and clearly marked.)